School can bring up a lot of change – and a lot of feelings about the change. For some children, school can feel a momentous challenge.

 “Mom, will you stay in class with me all day?”

 “Why does baby brother get to stay home with you?”

 Understandably, sometimes we want to run as fast as we can from these big questions, fearful ourselves about bringing on upsets or perhaps making an already scary situation seem even scarier.

-His truth radar senses something not quite right.
-He may question your validity, or even the validity of his own feelings when you tell him something that avoids the truth.
+They may question your validity, or even the validity of their own feelings when you tell them something that avoids the truth.

 9. Build School-Time Habits Ahead of School Time

 If school means earlier wake-up times, more hurrying and other changes in your routine you might like to practice them ahead of time.

 Look for where there may be sticky points.

 Does it take your child longer than you thought to change?
 Is breakfast going to be a challenge?